yxni98/EMNLP_2022/_pages/home.md

 ## Welcome!

-EEMNLP 2022 will take place in Abu Dhabi from **December 7th to December 11th, 2022**.
+EMNLP 2022 will take place in Abu Dhabi from **December 7th to December 11th, 2022**.